NITCbase/nitcbase.github.io/docs/Roadmap/Stage01.md

 ## The Filesystem

 In the previous stage, we created the `disk.xfs` file.
 This file represents a disk in our experimental setup.
 Similar to a physical disk, the XFS disk too is divided into blocks.
-As mentioned earlier, we'll be organising the blocks into 2 main types: record blocks and index blocks.
-Index blocks are further classified as leaf index blocks and internal index blocks.
+As mentioned earlier, we'll be organising the blocks into 2 main types: **record blocks** and index blocks.
+Index blocks are further classified as **leaf index blocks** and **internal index blocks**.

-Read the documentation for [Disk Model](../Design/Physical%20Layer.md#disk-model) before proceeding further.
+**Read the documentation for [Disk Model](../Design/Physical%20Layer.md#disk-model) before proceeding further.**

 ## XFS Interface

 XFS Interface is a tool that will allow you to interface with the NITCbase filesystem (on `disk.xfs`) from the host system.
 We can use it to initialize the disk, transfer relations between the host system and the XFS disk, and a variety of other operations.
 It will be immensely useful for debugging purposes throughout our implementation of NITCbase.

 This tool is provided to you and is available in the `XFS_Interface` directory.
-We will look into the commands provided by the XFS Interface as required.
+We will look into the commands provided by the XFS Interface in the next stage.
 Note that all the filesystem operations that you will be implementing in the course of this project are already made available to you in the XFS Interface.
 This will aid you in verifying your own implementation.

 ## The Disk Class